-We spoke with Hospice of the Red River Valley employee Kriston Wenzel, LSW, CT, about the distinct role of a grief specialist and her decades of experience providing care and support.
+We spoke with Hospice of the Red River Valley employee Kriston Wenzel, LBSW, CT, about the distinct role of a grief specialist and her decades of experience providing care and support.

 What is your background, and what brought you to Hospice of the Red River Valley?

 I have been a grief specialist with Hospice of the Red River Valley for 15 years, and I’m certified in Thanatology, which is the study of dying, death and grief.

 Before coming to Hospice, I mainly worked in health care, starting as a hospital social worker.
 I loved the philosophy of hospice care when I was working at the hospital.
 I knew it was a great program and important to the community.
 I heard so many good things about Hospice of the Red River Valley from the people I worked with.
 Working in the grief support department felt like it really fit my life.
 I’ve stayed here because the flexibility is great, and I love the variety of working with individuals, families, groups and public speaking.

 Because of my past experience working in a hospital setting, I think I understand my role in aftercare better here and how to work as part of the overall Hospice team.
 It also allows me to have a better understanding of what families experience before they need grief support.